 The respiratory drive is normally largely initiated by PaCO2 but in COPD hypoxia can be a strong driving force, which can therefore be reduced if the hypoxia is corrected.

-- An estimated three million people are affected by COPD in the UK.
-COPD is underdiagnosed.
+- An estimated 1.2 million people are affected by COPD in the UK.
+There are 115,000 new diagnoses a year.
+Nevertheless, COPD remains underdiagnosed.
 60-85% of patients, mainly with mild-to-moderate disease, are thought to remain undiagnosed.

 - Most patients are not diagnosed until they are in their fifties.
 COPD is closely associated with levels of deprivation - rates of COPD are higher in more deprived communities.

-- COPD is often associated with comorbidities, particularly cardiovascular disease, lung cancer, osteoporosis, muscle weakness and cachexia.
+- COPD is often associated with comorbidities, particularly cardiovascular disease, metabolic syndrome, lung cancer, osteoporosis, muscle weakness, depression and anxiety.